 - Productivity Report: View a detailed report on how productive or unproductive each remote employee is (based on Productivity Ratings).

 Time Doctor’s powerful Chrome extension lets you track time directly from leading project management tools like:

 Additionally, the Chrome extension syncs with the desktop app in real-time, so time tracked will appear in your desktop app and Time Doctor web dashboard accurately.

 E. Payroll Management

-Time Doctor’s Payroll feature calculates payroll for any user, and you can pay your team according to hours worked or another model of your choice.
+Time Doctor’s payroll feature calculates payroll for any user.
+You can pay your team according to hours worked or another model of your choice.